-- 8.3.1 Wilful neglect or deliberate action on the part of the tenants/leaseholders, household members or their visitors could include vandalism, intentional damage (e.g. forcing a door open rather than reporting a lost key) or attempting to carry out a repair or make an alteration that then requires professional attention, and which in the process causes damage. - 8.3.2 Wilful neglect and deliberate action also includes failing to report an obvious problem which leads to more extensive damage occurring.
+8.3.1 Wilful neglect or deliberate action on the part of the tenants/leaseholders, household members or their visitors could include vandalism, intentional damage (e.g. forcing a door open rather than reporting a lost key) or

+8.3.2 Wilful neglect and deliberate action also includes failing to report an obvious problem which leads to more extensive damage occurring.
 An example of this could be a failure to report a leaking pipe, which results in electrical failure or a ceiling collapsing due to persistent water damage.